federicasanti/WEB-scraping-and-APIs/README.md

                     })
  cities_df = pd.DataFrame(city_data)

-- Push this Data to SQL:
+- Push this Data to SQL

-  Python code:

 - Finding weather infos for the next 5 days, using API from OpenWeatherMap: